gpujs/matrix-log.js/README.md

 console.log(filters); // -> [ [ 14, 22 ], [ 46, 54 ] ]
 ```

-This code doesn't directly work on the GPU, because we can only _either_ read or write to arrays.
+This code doesn't directly work on the GPU, because we can only _either_ read or write to arrays there.
 Currently `filters` violates this.
 However, we could use MatrixLog to _help us_ (note, there is a little thinking that needs to take place) solve this issue by finding the algorithm that `filters` needs.

 2. Convert the code as follows and see the output below:
 ```js